DiscoverCCRI/RoverAPI/examples/example1.md

 # other objects
 init = ExperimentInitializer(lambda: finished_cb(lidar, num_images))
 ```
-Next, you will initialize the experiment by creating an ExperimentInitializer object.
-This object will set the callback function that you previously declared as finished_cb(), so that it will be called when the experiment is over, or when the rover has a critical error.
+Next, we will initialize the experiment by creating an ExperimentInitializer object.
+This object will set the callback function that we previously declared as finished_cb, so that it will be called when the experiment is over, or when the rover has a critical error.
+Since the initializer will most likely take lidar, camera, or rover objects as a parameter, we will often want to create it after we create other objects.
+However, since we want the our callback function to run in case of any problems, we should create our initializer object before doing anything else.
 <p>&nbsp;</p>

 ```